ortus-docs/commandbox-docs/setup/installation.md

 Extract the executable **box.exe** from the downloaded zip file, placing it anywhere you prefer where you can then execute it when needed, such as from the Windows command line/terminal.
 You can also run it directly Windows File Explorer, where you would just double click on the exe,which will open the CommandBox shell in a new terminal window.

 > **Warning** On Windows 10 and above, the first time you try to run via Windows File Explorer an exe that you've downloaded, Windows Defender Smartscreen will popup with a warning that "Windows protected your PC".
-You will need to choose the offered "More info" link and then the offered "Run anway" button, to proceed.
+You will need to choose the offered "More info" link and then the offered "Run anyway" button, to proceed.

 > **Hint** When running from the Windows command line/terminal, you can make it so that you can run `box.exe` while you are in any folder (not just the one where you placed it), by simply adding the exe's location to the Windows `PATH` system environment variable.
 See [http://www.computerhope.com/issues/ch000549.htm](http://www.computerhope.com/issues/ch000549.htm)